Frequently Asked Questions for the Lunchtime Live! Webinars for Employers

 Most businesses have a heavy social media presence.
 Must an employer

 obtain permission to use his/her employee's name in a post?

 While not technically required, it is a best practice for employers to obtain written permission from employees before using their name in an online post.
 The exception would be an online company directory or roster, such as a "Contact Us" page.

-29. Can a staffer request not to do a job based
+Can a staffer request not to do a job based on religious belief?

 There is no law that requires employers to provide recommendation letters to former employees.
 Since there is no obligation to reply, there is also no time limit.
 Regarding how to decline to furnish a recommendation letter, there is no one-size-fits-all answer, as individuals may react differently to an employer's refusal to provide a recommendation letter.
 As a best practice, many employers prefer to keep any responses short, succinct, and professional.